PacktPublishing/Full-Stack-Web-Development-with-Remix/6-enhancing-the-user-experience/README.md

 We need to update the `ListLinkItem` component to support deleting items from the list.

-If you want to reuse the code from the previous chapter, then follow the following guide to get to the starting point of this chapter.
+If you want to reuse the code from the previous chapter, then follow this guide to get to the starting point of this chapter.
 Otherwise, feel free to checkout the code in the [start](./start/) folder and dive right into _Chapter 6, Enhancing the Experience_.

 ## Updating the `ListLinkItem` component